 Dry beans stored up to three years can still be sown.
 Remove enough from the pack to sow individually with a 25cm spacing.

-Fill a large pot with a mix of multipurpose compost.
+Fill a large pot with peat free multipurpose compost.
 Sow beans 5cm deep.

 Thoroughly soak the compost and keep it moist.
 Seeds take between a week and 10 days to germinate.